 Some of the most notable benefits that organizations cite are improved innovation and creativity, employee retention, and attracting the most qualified employees.
 Who doesn’t want more of those things?

 Below are some ideas of how you can celebrate diversity through Black History Month.

 Pick a Day to Party

-Just like having a party for Halloween or employee birthdays, it’s a good excuse to break away from the day-to-day routine and connect with each other on a more casual level.
+What’s a celebration without a party?
+Just like having a party for Halloween or employees’ birthdays, it’s a good excuse to break from the day-to-day routine and connect with each other on a more casual level.
 It gives everyone something to look forward to!

 Make it Last All Month

 Rather than restricting the celebration of Black History Month to one day, why not stretch it out?

 Have team members research traditional African American foods, prepare (or buy) them, and taste a new one every week.
 It’s a great way to honor the traditions of the past and learn more about the culture.

 Another idea is to make a team commitment to learn something about the history of African Americans by reading a book together, seeing a movie, or individually researching and sharing what you learn with each other.
 Or put a fun spin on it by creating a trivia game out of facts about the accomplishments of African Americans.